Jassim bin Hamad Stadium: Facilities

+Design

+There are about 12,946 seats available in Jassim bin Hamad Stadium.
+Modern and traditional Qatari architectural elements coexist in the stadium's design.
+Paying respect to Qatar's nautical heritage, its unusual structure boasts a striking exterior inspired by the sails of ancient dhow boats.

+The retractable roof of the stadium enables climate control during games and activities.
+The stadium's amenities are made to give both players and spectators an elite experience.

+It has cutting-edge broadcast and media spaces, VIP lounges, and changing rooms.
+Viewers are treated to an intimate setting with great views from every angle, thanks to the seating arrangement.

+Functionality, beauty, and sustainability are all combined in Jassim bin Hamad Stadium's design, which follows the growing trends in stadium building architecture.

+The Al Sadd neighborhood of Doha serves as a famous landmark and offers visitors a contemporary and comfortable setting.

+History

-The Arabian Gulf Cup
+17th Arabian Gulf Cup

-The Arabian Gulf Cup final match was played on this stadium when Qatar defeated Oman on penalties and won the title, the final ceremony was held there.
+The Arabian Gulf Cup final match was played on this stadium in December 2014 where Qatar defeated Oman on penalties and won the title.
+The final ceremony of the cup was held in Jassim bin Hamad stadium.

-The 15th Asian Games Doha 2006
+2006 Asian Games

 The final of the football tournament of the Games was held there when Qatar defeated Iraq by one goal and won the title.
+Furthermore, waterpolo, sepak takraw and cue sports took place here during the tournament.

 Qatar Stars League

 As this is Al Sadd's home stadium they play their home league matches there and in the 2009–2010 season it was shared with the other Qatari side Al Ahli.
-And when ever Al Sadd scores a goal a sound of a wolf howling comes out of the stadium's speakers because the clubs nick or mascot is the wolf.
+And whenever Al Sadd scores a goal a sound of a wolf howling comes out of the stadium's speakers because the clubs nick or mascot is the wolf.

-Qatar national football team matches
+Qatar national football team

 The Qatari football team plays its important matches there such as the World Cup qualifiers matches there.

 Qatar Heir Apparent's Cup

 All the matches of this cup are played on the same stadium because this cup is only made up of two semi-finals and a final match.